Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Canadian - Mount Clear SA2 had a median income among taxpayers of $54,521 and an average of $69,540.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Canadian - Mount Clear SA2 has a median income of $54,521 and an average income of $69,540 among taxpayers.
 This is slightly above the national average.
-Rest of Vic., for comparison, had a median income of $50,954 and an average of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Canadian - Mount Clear SA2 would be approximately $59,019 (median) and $75,277 (average) as of September 2025.
-Census data indicates household, family, and personal incomes in Canadian - Mount Clear rank modestly, between the 28th and 35th percentiles.
-The income bracket of $1,500 - 2,999 is dominant with 31.4% of residents (3,985 people).
+Rest of Vic., on the other hand, has a median income of $50,954 and an average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $59,019 (median) and $75,277 (average).
+Census data shows that household, family, and personal incomes in Canadian - Mount Clear rank modestly between the 28th and 35th percentiles.
+The income bracket of $1,500 - 2,999 dominates with 31.4% of residents (3,989 people), reflecting regional patterns where 30.3% occupy this range.
 Housing affordability pressures are severe, with only 84.7% of income remaining after housing costs, ranking at the 29th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income